Soldier Boy: Soldier Boy III

-Soldier Boy is introduced in Herogasm as the "elected" leader of the Vought-American-sponsored superhero team Payback.
-At the titular annual orgy of Supes, he is said to have had sex with Homelander alone every year out of the belief that he will let him join his own superhero team the Seven (a promise which Homelander has no intention of fulfilling), primarily existing as comic relief.
-As Homelander is inspired to begin planning a "Supe revolution" against Vought and their puppet rulers in the White House shortly after having sex with him for the most recent time, Soldier Boy remains obliviously standing by Homelander's side as he prepares to announce his plans only for him to be interrupted by the Guy From Vought.
+Soldier Boy is introduced in Herogasm in 2009, created by Garth Ennis, John McCrea, and Keith Burns.
+The character is a legacy hero and the third version of Soldier Boy.
+He is the "elected" leader of the Vought-American-sponsored superhero team Payback.
+At the titular annual orgy of Supes, he has had sex with Homelander alone every year out of the belief that he will let him join his own superhero team the Seven (a promise which Homelander has no intention of fulfilling).
+As Homelander is inspired to begin planning a "Supe revolution" against Vought and their puppet rulers in the White House shortly after having sex with him for the most recent time, Soldier Boy remains obliviously standing by Homelander's side as he prepares to announce his plans only for him to be interrupted by the Guy from Vought.

-In The Boys arc "The Self-Preservation Society", Soldier Boy has his nose bitten off by CIA black ops agent Billy Butcher, the Homelander's archenemy and leader of the Boys, who begins to brutally beat and torture him for information on the Homelander and his activities over the next few days, mocking him for having claimed to be the same Soldier Boy who fought in World War II, kept alive by being frozen in suspended animation, an identity he was forced to assume and impersonate by Vought.
-In the "What I Know" arc, Butcher is revealed to have killed Soldier Boy with a public funeral being held for him and members of the Seven (including the Homelander) serving as his pallbearers.
+In The Boys arc "The Self-Preservation Society", Soldier Boy participates in Payback's ambush on the Boys, along with the rest of his team.
+Initially he manages to pin Billy Butcher, the Homelander's archenemy, CIA black ops agent and leader of the Boys, against a wall with his shield.
+However, being inexperienced in real combat, he loses the initiative and eventually the battle, having his nose bitten off by Butcher before being beaten unconscious.
+Later, Butcher brutally beats and tortures him for information on the Homelander and his activities over the next few days, mocking him for having claimed to be the same Soldier Boy who fought in World War II, kept alive by being frozen in suspended animation, an identity he was forced to assume and impersonate by Vought.
+In the "What I Know" arc, Butcher is revealed to have killed Soldier Boy, with a public funeral being held for him and members of the Seven (including the Homelander) serving as his pallbearers.